Love You More at Christmas Time

 "Love You More at Christmas Time" is a Christmas song by American singer Kelly Rowland.
 It was released on November 22, 2019 as a single to promote Merry Liddle Christmas, a holiday film in which Rowland stars in.
-The song was written by Rowland, Nash Overstreet, Angela Beyince and Shane Stevens, while it was produced by Overstreet.
+The song was written by Rowland, Nash Overstreet, Angela Beyincé and Shane Stevens, while it was produced by Overstreet.

 Release and composition

 Rowland first announced the song on Twitter, posting on November 15 that the song was available for pre-order and also shared a teaser via Instagram.
 "Love You More at Christmas Time" was then released the next week and became available on all platforms on November 22, 2019.
 It is the first original content and her third musical effort under the Christmas music genre overall as a soloist after her "Do You Hear What I Hear?" solo from the Destiny's Child album 8 Days of Christmas (in 2001) and her cover of "Wonderful Christmastime" for the soundtrack to A Madea Christmas (in 2013).
 Rowland co-wrote "Love You More at Christmas Time" with Nash Overstreet, Angela Beyince and Shane Stevens.

 "Love You More at Christmas Time" runs for 3 minutes and 25 seconds.
 The song is a "mid-tempo" Christmas song featuring an upbeat acoustic guitar, jingle bells and lyrics about all the things that make the holidays special, including mistletoe and quality time with loved ones.